GWR94/typescript-algorithms-and-data-structures/README.md

-# TypeScript Algorithms & Data Structures
+# **TypeScript Algorithms & Data Structures**

-Algorithms and data structures built with TypeScript, including tests, commenting and challenges.
+Algorithms and data structures built with TypeScript, including tests, commenting and challenges, completed during [this](https://www.udemy.com/js-algorithms-and-data-structures-masterclass/) JavaScript algorithms & data structures Udemy course.

+## **Algorithms**

+The algorithms directory includes challenges and descriptions of a variety of algorithms, including recursion, searching algorithms and sorting algorithms.
+It also includes different strategies for solving algorithms, such as frequency counters, multiple pointers and sliding window techniques.
+All algorithms have their "Big O" notation explained in the comments, along with a description of what the algorithm is doing.

+## Data Structures

+// !TODO!

 ## Usage